rickellis/Arch-Linux-Install-Guide/README.md

 ---

+### Enable UEFI, disable Secure Boot

+Hold F12 during startup to access bios.
+Then...

+Make sure UEFI is on.
+Most modern systems use EFI, so it generally is by default.

+If secure boot is enabled it must be turned off since Linux boot loaders don't typically have digital signatures.
+Note that if you intend on running a dual-boot system with Windows and Linux you won't be able to use disk encryption on the partition containing Windows, as it requires secure boot.

+---

 ### <a href="https://www.archlinux.org/download/">Download</a> the ISO and create a bootable USB thumb drive
 The simplest way to create a bootable USB on Linux is using the dd command:

 	sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync

-### Disable Secure Boot
-Hold F12 during startup to access bios.
-If secure boot is enabled it must be turned off since Linux boot loaders don't typically have digital signatures.
-Secure boot is enabled by default on most modern Windows hardware.
-Note that if you intend on running a dual-boot system with Windows and Linux you won't be able to use disk encryption on the partition containing Windows, as it requires secure boot.

 ### Boot Arch Linux from the USB thumb drive
 Hold F12 during startup to access startup menu.
 Select the USB drive and boot into Arch.

-### Make sure EFI is running
-Most modern systems use EFI.
-Let's make sure.
-The following command should output a list of variables.
-If it doesn't then EFI is not enabled, so you should look do a more traditional installation using MBR/GRUB.

-	efivar -l

 ### Establish an internet connection